AnalogJ/thesparktree-blog/_posts/2018-12-21-customize-coreos-kernel-part-2.md

 Note the changes to the `name` attribute and the addition of the `revision="mediadepot"` attribute.

+# Making Changes
+Before we go further, lets list all the changes we need to make to the CoreOS source.

+1. Customize the linux kernel options to enable the `i915` driver
+1. Customization of `coreos_install` script to point to our custom image storage
+1. Customize the OS_NAME in `/etc/lsb_release`, for easy verification
+1. **(OPTIONAL)** Sign up for Google Cloud Platform, create a storage bucket and service account

-# Custom Kernel
+## Custom Kernel
-Now that we've updated the manifest, its time to actually make changes to our forked repos, specifically `coreos-overlay` since that's where the linux kernel customization code for CoreOS exists.
+Let's start by making changes to the `coreos-overlay` since that's where the linux kernel customization code for CoreOS exists.

 The file containing the kernel config options for our CoreOS build can be found in [sys-kernel/coreos-modules/files/amd64_defconfig-4.14](https://github.com/mediadepot/coreos-overlay/blob/mediadepot/sys-kernel/coreos-modules/files/amd64_defconfig-4.14)